ADDRESS MISCONCEPTIONS ABOUT THE FIELD OF CS

 Show the diversity of who computer scientists are.

-Expand students’ ideas about who does computer science by using examples that include diverse people doing computing, and bring in speakers or use videos that show diverse people in computing.
+Expand students’ ideas about who does computer science by using examples, showing videos, and bringing in speakers to show that computer science is for everyone.

 EXPLORE